bytebase/bytebase/docs/writing-guide.md

 > ❌ Click Settings button

-2. Bold and Initial capitalized for Concept, Roles, and etc.
+2. Bold and initial capitalized for concept, roles, and etc.

 > ✅ **Project** is the container to group logically related **Databases**, **Issues** and **Users** together.
 >